RyanGan/bayes/README.md

-# bda
+# Bayes

-Working through Bayesian Data Analysis
+Contains various exploration and learning examples of Bayesian analyses.